-A continued focus was on the learning attitudes of the pupils, including the most able; this included embedding our learning skills characters.
+Despite the disrupted year we continued to focus on the further development of the learning attitudes of the pupils, including the most able, this included the introduction of new learning skills characters.
+Therapeutic Thinking training was completed by the Head Teacher and Assistant Head which was then disseminated to staff.

-Therapeutic Thinking training was completed by the Deputy Head and Yr4/5/6 Phase Lead, meaning 4 of the 6 members of the Leadership Team are now trained facilitators.
-The training continued to be disseminated and revisited with staff.
 The Therapeutic Thinking model focuses on how all children and young people are supported, particularly in terms of their emotional wellbeing and mental health.
-The approach also helps to develop an understanding of how to respond to those who may be communicating through difficult or dangerous behaviours.
-This has ensured a shared understanding of behaviour as a method of communication by all staff and therefore any occasions of dysregulated behaviour are supported consistently.
+The approach also helps to develop an understanding of how to respond to those who may be communicating through inappropriate behaviours.